-- A student who withdraws before the start of an emphasis class will receive a 100% refund of their tuition. - A student has until the start of the second class session of an emphasis class to receive a 90% refund of their tuition. - Any student who withdraws after attending the second class of an emphasis class will be liable for the full term's tuition amount.
+- A student withdrawing before the start of an emphasis class will receive a 100% refund of tuition. - A student has until the start of the second class session of an emphasis class to receive a 90% refund of their tuition. - Any student who withdraws after attending the second class of an emphasis class will be liable for the full tuition amount.